Toppu GP: Characters

+A fellow motorcycle racer in Toppu's class, who becomes his first rival.
+His father is an acquaintance of Teppei.

 Publication

 Written and illustrated by Kōsuke Fujishima, Toppu GP started in Kodansha's seinen manga magazine Monthly Afternoon on May 25, 2016.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on November 22, 2016.
-As of May 22, 2025, fifteen volumes have been released.
+As of September 18, 2026, 17 volumes have been released.

 In North America, Kodansha USA is simultaneously publishing the series in English on Kindle and Comixology.
-It is also digitally published by Crunchyroll Manga since March 2018.
-Kodansha USA also publishes the series in print and the first volume was released on April 11, 2017.
+It was digitally published by Crunchyroll Manga from March 2018 to January 2023.
+Kodansha USA also publishes the series in print, with the first volume being published on April 11, 2017.